IT Services is responsible for the installation of all PC classroom software. The software falls roughly into two categories:

 For a listing of the software currently available for your College, click on the appropriate link below.

 The local files on all the classroom systems are usually reloaded during the summer vacation to accommodate software upgrades and any new items of software required for the following academic year.
 This is a major undertaking and we ask staff to ensure that any changes they wish to make to their software portfolios are submitted to us before the end of June.
 Failing that, there can be no guarantee that the software will be available as required.
-Furthermore, it is essential that staff confirm that their applications running to their satisfaction well in advance of their requirement for them.
+Furthermore, it is essential that staff confirm that their applications are running to their satisfaction well in advance of their requirement for them.

 For further information regarding the installation of classroom software please contact the Service Desk, email@example.com.